 Toadstools, puffballs, chicken of the woods, witches’ butter, stinkhorns, turkey-tail, earthstar, shaggy manes…fungi have such fabulous common names!

-Join us for a wild mushroom identification walk and see what’s growing in IslandWood’s forest on Bainbridge Island!
-Come hike our trails with IslandWood naturalists as your guides.
+Join us for a wild mushroom identification walk and see what’s growing in IslandWood’s forest on Bainbridge Island.
 You’ll learn where to look for different species and gain identification tricks of the trade from seasoned foragers.
-You’ll also have the chance to check out a specimen table at the Friendship Circle, and warm up around the campfire with cider and cookies!

 We work to ensure that all reasonable accommodations are in place so that everyone can fully participate and learn during their time on our campus.
 All indoor spaces and many of our outdoor spaces and field structures were built and are continually maintained to meet ADA code, adhering to WAC 51-50.
 Learn more about the physical accessibility of our campus here.